willianpassarelli/tests-node/README.md

 ## TESTS NODE

-Tests NODE with Jest and Superjest
+Tests NODE with Jest and Supertest

 ### Run tests config (package.json) in windows